aig-hagen/aig_graph_component/README.md

 #### Appearance
 ##### Shape and Size

-For changing both the shape and the size of nodes, we can use the convenience function named `setnodeProps`.
+For changing both the shape and the base size of nodes, we can use the convenience function named `setnodeProps`.

 If we only want to update either the shape or the size individually, we can use `setNodeShape` and `setNodeSize` for individual nodes.